Yucheng0208/NTUT-CSIE-Master-Course/README.md

     git clone https://github.com/your-username/NTUT-CSIE-Master-Course.git
     ```
 2. Navigate to the desired course folder to access materials.

+> [!CAUTION]
+> The course materials, including assignments, are protected under the [MIT License](./LICENSE).
+However, the lecture slides and teaching presentations are the intellectual property of the respective instructors.
+If you wish to use these materials, please adhere to proper citation guidelines and ensure that you do not infringe upon the copyrights of others.

 ## License
 This project is licensed under the [MIT License](./LICENSE).